 - Kickoff: Lightning Talks Sept.
 8, 12-1 p.m., Fireside Lounge, Oakland Center

-- Constitution Day Talk on literacy and voting rights by Professor Dan Clark, Department of History Sept.
-9, 12-1 p.m., Fireside Lounge, Oakland Center
+- Constitution Day Talk - Literacy and Voting Rights by Professor Dan Clark, Department of History Sept.
+17, 12-1 p.m., Fireside Lounge, Oakland Center

-- Election Day – Student Democrats will lead an initiative for voter registration with literacy tests for students to try Nov.
+- Voter Registration Event: Election Day – Student Democrats will lead an initiative for voter registration with literacy tests for students to try Nov.
 3, 10 a.m.-4 p.m., Oakland Center

-- Literacy and Social Media presentation by Professor Tim Lockridge of Miami University of Ohio Nov.
-5, 1:30-3 p.m., 201 Dodge Hall
+- "Hackers, Sci-Fi, and Self-Publication: The Photocopied Page and the Future of Future of Digital Writing."
+A presentation of literacy and social media by Professor Tim Lockridge of Miami University of Ohio Nov.
+5, 1:30-3 p.m., 201 Dodge Hall.

 Presidential Leadership (2004-2005)